Charleston, South Carolina: Crime

-The following table shows Charleston's crime rate for six crimes that Morgan Quitno uses to calculate the ranking of "America's most dangerous cities", in comparison to the national average.
+The following table shows Charleston's crime rate for six crimes that Morgan Quitno uses to calculate the ranking of "America's most dangerous cities" in comparison to the national average.
 The statistics shown are for the number of crimes committed per 100,000 people.
-Since 1999, the overall crime rate of Charleston has declined markedly.
-The total crime index rate for Charleston in 1999 was 597.1 crimes committed per 100,000 people, while in 2011, the total crime index rate was 236.4 per 100,000.
+Since 1999, the overall crime rate in Charleston has declined markedly.
+Charleston's total crime index rate in 1999 was 597.1 crimes committed per 100,000 people, while in 2011, the total crime index rate was 236.4 per 100,000.

 Transportation

 Airport and rail

-The City of Charleston is served by the Charleston International Airport.
-It is located in the City of North Charleston and is about 12 mi northwest of downtown Charleston.
+The city of Charleston is served by the Charleston International Airport.
+It is located in the city of North Charleston and is about 12 mi northwest of downtown Charleston.
 It is the busiest passenger airport in South Carolina (IATA: CHS, ICAO: KCHS).
 The airport shares runways with the adjacent Charleston Air Force Base.
-Charleston Executive Airport is a smaller airport located in the John's Island section of the city of Charleston and is used by noncommercial aircraft.
+Charleston Executive Airport is a smaller airport located in Charleston's John's Island section and is used by noncommercial aircraft.
 Both airports are owned and operated by the Charleston County Aviation Authority.
 As of April 2019, British Airways does seasonal non-stop flights from Charleston to London-Heathrow.

-Charleston is served by two daily Amtrak trains: The Palmetto and Silver Meteor at the Amtrak station located at 4565 Gaynor Avenue in the City of North Charleston located around 7.5 miles from downtown Charleston.
+Charleston is served by two daily Amtrak trains: The Palmetto and Silver Meteor at the Amtrak station, located at 4565 Gaynor Avenue in the city of North Charleston, which is approximately 7.5 miles from downtown Charleston.

 Interstates and highways

-Interstate 26 (I-26) begins in downtown Charleston, with exits to the Septima Clark Expressway, the Arthur Ravenel Jr. Bridge and Meeting Street.
+I-26 begins in Downtown Charleston, with exits to the Septima Clark Expressway, the Arthur Ravenel Jr. Bridge and Meeting Street.
 Heading northwest, it connects the city to North Charleston, the Charleston International Airport, I-95, and Columbia.
-The Arthur Ravenel Jr. Bridge and Septima Clark Expressway are part of U.S. Route 17 (US 17), which travels east–west through the cities of Charleston and Mount Pleasant.
+The Arthur Ravenel Jr. Bridge and Septima Clark Expressway are part of US 17, which travels east–west through Charleston and Mount Pleasant.
 The Mark Clark Expressway, or I-526, is the bypass around the city and begins and ends at US 17.
 US 52 is Meeting Street and its spur is East Bay Street, which becomes Morrison Drive after leaving the east side.
 This highway merges with King Street in the city's Neck area (industrial district).
-US 78 is King Street in the downtown area, eventually merging with Meeting Street.
+US 78 is King Street in the downtown merging with Meeting Street.